The Competition is open to students that are enrolled at a high school that is a member school of the Arizona Interscholastic Association (AIA).

 - Joinable By: Name/Password

-- Platform: Epic Games Store, Steam, PS4, Xbox One, or Nintendo Switch
+- Platform: Epic Games Store, Steam, PS4, PS5, Xbox One, Xbox Series X or S, and Nintendo Switch

 - Server: US-West

 - JV Queue: JV teams will have 10 minutes to join the Queue process to get a match on their match dates.
 The Queue timer last from 5 minutes before match time and ends at 5 minutes after match time.
 For more information on the Queue system, please refer to the following Generation Esports help article here.